tnunes/becas-python/docs/source/index.rst

 Usage
 -----

-**becas-python** can be used programatically or through a command-line interface.
+**becas-python** can be used programmatically or through a command-line interface.

 Command-line interface